SuHtetTZ/plainHTML/README.md

   Allows customers to sign up for event notifications and updates.
 Updates and Events:
   Displays monthly updates and details about the annual charity show hosted by ACS.

+For more detailed information, read the documentation file.